Place Regular Order

 }

-We can then use the Result property to access order_id given by your trading platform.
+The response object has a Success() method, which returns true on successful execution.
+You can then use the Result property to read the order id given by your trading platform.

 Signature